 In administering the LTIP, the Compensation Committee conducts annual reviews of corporate performance and the LTIP Participants' performance to determine whether performance goals have been achieved.
 The Compensation Committee also takes into consideration past LTIP Award grants and existing unvested LTIP Awards when considering whether to grant new LTIP Awards.
-The Compensation Committee typically sets goals for the LTIP Participant, which are aligned with items of corporate strategy.
-Performance goals in the past included items such as attainment of certain regulatory permits relating to Mt Todd; completion of economic and technical feasibility studies on Mt Todd, including the preliminary feasibility study for Mt Todd updated on September 9, 2019 and amended on September 22, 2020; and the achievement of certain share price performance criteria.
+The Compensation Committee typically sets goals for the LTIP Participant, which are aligned with items of corporate strategy, health, safety environment and social responsibility, regulatory compliance, and fiscal management.
+Performance goals in the past included items such as attainment of certain regulatory permits relating to Mt Todd; completion of economic and technical feasibility studies on Mt Todd, including the feasibility studies for Mt Todd and the achievement of certain share price performance criteria.